pytorch/executorch/docs/source/runtime-build-and-cross-compilation.md

 ExecuTorch's CMake build system covers the pieces of the runtime that are likely to be useful to embedded systems users.

-- `libexecutorch.a`: The core of the ExecuTorch runtime.
+- `libexecutorch_core.a`: The core of the ExecuTorch runtime.
 Does not contain any operator/kernel definitions or backend definitions.
 - `libportable_kernels.a`: The implementations of ATen-compatible operators, following the signatures in `[functions.yaml](https://github.com/pytorch/executorch/blob/release/0.4/kernels/portable/functions.yaml)`.